 - The grammar reflects the logical difference between expressions and statements.
 An expression denotes a value; it can be thought of as a rule for computing or determining the value in question.
 A statement doesn't denote a value; instead, it causes some action to occur, such as assigning a value to some variable or changing the flow of control. - Following on from the previous point: Expressions in general are of two kinds, open and closed.
 A closed expression is one that isn't open, and it can appear wherever expressions in general are allowed.
 By contrast, an open expression is one that can appear only in certain contexts, because it contains certain references (either attribute references or possrep component references) whose meaning depends on the context in question.
-To be precise, an open expression can appear (a) as the <bool exp> following the keyword WHERE in a <where>, a <relation delete>, or a <relation update>; (b) as the <bool exp> following the source in a <possrep component assign> within a <possrep constraint def>; (c) as the expression denoting the source in an <attribute assign> within a <tuple extend>, an <extend>, a <tuple update>, or a <relation update>; (f) as a subexpression within any of the foregoing; (g) nowhere else.
+To be precise, an open expression can appear (a) as the <bool exp> following the keyword WHERE in a <where>, a <relation delete>, or a <relation update>; (b) as the <bool exp> following the source in a <possrep component assign> within a <scalar update>; (c) as the expression denoting the source in an <attribute assign> within a <tuple extend>, a <tuple update>; (d) as the expression denoting the source in an <attribute assign> within a <tuple extend>, a <tuple update>; (f) as a subexpression within any of the foregoing; (g) nowhere else.
 In all cases, the meaning of the "certain references" (within the open expression in question) is explained under the pertinent production rule(s). - In line with discussions in Chapter 3 of the present book, we introduce REL and TUP as synonyms for the keywords RELATION and TUPLE, respectively.
-We also introduce DEE and DUM as abbreviations for TABLE\DEE and TABLE\DUM, respectively.
-Throughout the language, in other words, the keywords RELATION and REL can be used interchangeably, and the same is true for the keywords TUPLE and TUP, TABLE\DEE and DEE, and TABLE\DUM and DUM.
+We also introduce DEE and DUM as abbreviations for TABLE_DEE and TABLE_DUM, respectively.
+Throughout the language, in other words, the keywords RELATION and REL can be used interchangeably, and the same is true for the keywords TUPLE and TUP, TABLE_DEE and DEE, and TABLE_DUM and DUM.
 However, these facts aren't explicitly reflected in the grammar that follows. - The grammar deliberately includes no explicit production rules for the following syntactic categories:

-<possrep component assign>
+<possrep component assign> <attribute assign>

-<attribute assign>

-However, a detailed explanation of the former can be found in the discussion of the production rule for <scalar update>, and a detailed explanation of the latter can be found in the discussion of the production rules for <tuple update>, <relation update>, <tuple extend>, and <summarize>.
+However, a detailed explanation of the former can be found in the discussion of the production rule for <scalar update>, and a detailed explanation of the latter can be found in the discussion of the production rules for <tuple update>, <relation update>, <tuple extend>, <extend>, and <summarize>.